ATLauncher/javascript/packages/atlauncher-scripts/README.md

 You can also provide a `--coverage` switch to do coverage reporting.

 You can also provide a `--noConcurrency` switch to not run tests in parallel (useful for CI).

+You can also provide a `--forceExit` switch to force exit the process when Jest finishes running.